Nick Wilson

 Hello and welcome!

 I like to explore what it means for people to live full and flourishing lives, and how these can be enabled and supported at organisational, industry, and policy levels.
+I seek to make a meaningful contribution to progressive change at a time of multiple crises through acknowledging our 'humanity' - i.e., what it is like to be (human).
 I am interested in the interconnections and interdependencies between human creativity, art and culture, the arts and cultural and creative industries, practices of care, authenticity, knowledge and truth.
 This is a big topic, and takes me down many paths(!)

-The research I'm working on now builds on my previous writings on early music and authenticity, creativity and care, cultural capability, a realist theory of art, and what I term Aesthetic Critical Realism (ACR).
-At the heart of ACR is a commitment to our learning to become more experienced in experiencing the world (I define experience in terms of our thought and un-thought knowledge of being-in-relation with the world).
-I am currently developing a realist philosophy of truth premised on the central supposition that we don't know.
-This is part of an ambitious art based research project that will comprise a trilogy of books (a novel, an academic monograph, and a text on doing art based research).
+I have previously researched and written extensively on early music and authenticity, creativity and care, cultural capability, a realist theory of art, and what I term Aesthetic Critical Realism (ACR).
+At the heart of ACR is a commitment to our learning to become more experienced in experiencing the world.
+I have defined experience in terms of our thought and un-thought knowledge of being-in-relation with the world.
+This is a definiton I keep coming back to, and I'm in the process of refining it in my ongoing research.
+It seems to me that 'experiencing' is too often marginalised or overlooked - with the result that we are in danger of 'falling out of being'.

 Creativity - the discovery of the possibilities and potentials of the world and bringing these into being; creativity involves recognising and pursuing meaningful and valuable projects; such projects may or may not get recognised as valuable by others.